lukasjonkers/harmonisePFTaxonomy/README.md

 The `getPANGAEA()` function uses http to retrieve the data from PANGAEA and returns a list with parsed metadata and data associated with a dataset (called using a URL).
 The function is called within `harmonisePANGAEA()`.

-This harmonisation pipeline was produced with financial support from the [NFDI4Earth](https://www.nfdi4earth.de) within the 2022 pilot project "Reusability of Data with Complex Semantic Structure".
+This harmonisation pipeline was produced with financial support from the [NFDI4Earth](https://www.nfdi4earth.de) within the 2022-2023 [pilot project](https://www.nfdi4earth.de/2participate/pilots) "Reusability of Data with Complex Semantic Structure".